Common questions about

 Can I mail or ship my marijuana before I get on the plane?

-Can I have my marijuana delivered by drone? - No. Federal law prohibits aircraft operators, including operators of drones, from carrying marijuana on that aircraft.
+US: No. US federal law prohibits aircraft operators, including operators of drones, from carrying marijuana on that aircraft.
 This would be the case even if you are using your own personal drone.
 There are a number of US federal laws and regulations related to marijuana, many of which have potentially severe penalties for both the drone operator and the marijuana customer.

+US and Canada: Yes, but it may not be a good idea.
+While US and Canadian laws don't prohibit passengers from flying under the influence of drugs, if you are intoxicated, your airline may prevent you from boarding your aircraft.
 Also, if you fly while intoxicated, you may not be able to react appropriately in emergency situations, and your behavior may be affected in a way that makes you a hazard to crew members and other passengers.

 Because some forms of marijuana, particularly edible marijuana products, may take a while before the intoxicating effects are evident, if you consume marijuana shortly before getting on board, you may become intoxicated during the flight.

-What is considered out of the public view at the airport? - That is up to the interpretation of the law enforcement organizations at that particular airport, and whether there are restrictions on the use of marijuana on airport property.
+US and Canada: That is up to the interpretation of the law enforcement organizations at that particular airport, and whether there are restrictions on the use of marijuana on airport property.

-Can I fly with medical marijuana if I have a prescription? - No. Federal law does not allow any kind of marijuana, whether it is medical or recreational marijuana, on airliners or in the secure parts of the airport terminal (beyond the TSA screening stations), and it does not matter if you have a prescription for medical marijuana.
+US: No. Federal law does not allow any kind of marijuana, whether it is medical or recreational marijuana, on airliners or in the secure parts of the airport terminal (beyond the TSA screening stations), and it does not matter if you have a prescription for medical marijuana.

 US: No. The US government does not allow marijuana aboard airliners, so if you have somehow managed to bring marijuana with you on your inbound flight, you have broken the law, and may be subject to arrest and prosecution by federal authorities.

-Can I enter or leave the US carrying marijuana-related items? - It depends on the item.
+US: Maybe.
 Federal law prohibits the importation or export of any drug paraphernalia used to consume marijana.
-However, items that are not not directly related to the use or production marijuana, for example clothing depicting marijuana plants, would be legal.
+If you are not a US citizen, US authorities may confiscate items that are not not directly related to the use or production marijuana, for example clothing depicting marijuana plants.

 Additional marijuana resources

-http://airsafe.com/issues/marijuana/travel-faq.htm -- Revised 27 November 2016
+http://airsafe.com/issues/marijuana/travel-faq.htm -- Revised 24 January 2017